 Helping blind people to hear the Universe

-A new project that allows blind and partially sighted children and adults to ‘hear’ the Universe is being launched today (7 December).
+A new project that allows partially sighted children and adults to ‘hear’ the Universe is being launched today (7 December).

 Astronomers from the universities of Newcastle and Portsmouth, supported by the Science and Technology Facilities Council (STFC), part of UK Research and Innovation (UKRI), have developed Audio Universe: Tour of the Solar System, a sound-based educational astronomy show to make learning about the Universe a more immersive and inclusive experience for all.